nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undoing a command: `undo`

-Undoes an undoable command within the address book.
+Undoes an undo-able command within the address book.

-* An undoable command include an edit command, add commmand or delete command
+* An undo-able command include an edit command, add commmand or delete command
 * The command allows you to undo the last command or to undo a specific number of previous commands

 Format: